 How to Rake Leaves Without Hurting Yourself

-Raking and collecting leaves is good physical exercise which helps to reinforce muscles, improve posture and reduce the risks of certain pathologies such as osteoporosis.
+Raking and collecting leaves is a good physical exercise which helps to reinforce muscles, improve posture and reduce the risks of certain pathologies such as osteoporosis.

-Although pleasant for some, raking leaves is vigorous activity which causes many injuries treated in our clinic.
+Although pleasant for some, raking leaves is a vigorous activity which causes many injuries treated in our clinic.
 Raking involves repetitive movements and tireless work combining bending, reaching, twisting and carrying over a long period of time.